roryhoulding/weather-app/psuedo.md

 - 3 components, background, image and info

 ## Todo
-- Succesfully loading weather data and moon or sun image depending on theme
+- [x] Succesfully load weather data and moon or sun image depending on theme
+- [x] Render multiple parts of an image
-- Next: work out how to do render += so can add more than one svg to the render E.g. clouds
+- [x] Next: work out how to do render += so can add more than one svg to the render E.g. clouds
+- [x] Render multiple parts of an image based on object properties
+- [ ] Redesign graphics based on a grid
-- Render different weather types given an id and a theme
+- [ ] Render different weather types given an id and a theme
+- [ ] Add a method to the object that holds all the data mappings?
+- [ ] CSS stylings for the parts of an image
-- Link up the background colour to the theme given theme and weather id
+- [ ] Link up the background colour to the theme given theme and weather id

+## Bugs
+- [ ] CSS layout bug when rendering clouds where the SVG is wider than the screen
+- [ ] CSS layout bug where rain and clouds cut off on right hand side

 ## Future improvements
 - Add a 'use my location' button in the middle of the screen and loading state